pandammonium/plugin-readme-parser/readme.txt

 = 2.0.0 =

-The original plugin has been forked and is now maintained by [Caity Ross](https://pandammonium.org/).
+[The original plugin](https://github.com/dartiss/plugin-readme-parser) has been forked; this forked version is maintained by [Caity Ross](https://pandammonium.org/).

-* Bug: updates markdown library; the old version broke the plugin when running on more recent versions of PHP.
+* Bug fix: updates markdown library; the old version broke the plugin when running on more recent versions of PHP.
-* Bug: corrects variable name; a typo led to a broken plugin in certain circumstances.
+* Bug fix: corrects variable name; a typo led to a broken plugin in certain circumstances.
-* Bug: removes display of screenshots and banners because they aren't accessible from the plugin.
+* Bug fix: removes display of screenshots and banners because they aren't accessible from the plugin.
+The 'readme_banner' shortcode is now obsolete, and displays an error message if used; it will be removed from a later version.
-* Bug: fixes non-display of 'Upgrade Notice' when explicitly included.
+* Bug fix: fixes non-display of 'Upgrade Notice' when explicitly included.
 * Enhancement: adds support for block themes.
 * Enhancement: changes behaviour of parameter include="meta,…".
 If this parameter is specified, it is changed to include="head,…"; without this change, no meta data at all would be output.
-An error message is written to the WordPress error log to tell the user about the change.
+A message indicating the change is written to the WordPress error log.
-* Enhancement: refactors the code to reduce function size; moved most code into a class.
+* Enhancement: refactors the code to reduce function size; moves most code into a class.
 * Enhancement: uses exceptions and the WP_Error class to handle errors.

 [Previous version history](https://plugins.trac.wordpress.org/browser/plugin-readme-parser/trunk/changelog.txt)